hellgrenj/rgrep/readme.md

 # rgrep

-I made a stupid (but fast) version of grep in rust as a learning exercise
+I made a simpel (but fast) version of grep in rust as a learning exercise

 ```
 ➜  temp ls -sh